collective/collective.ie8nomore/README.txt

 ============

 Enough is enough.
 Microsoft Internet Explorer 8 was released in early 2009.
-For its time, it was a decent browser, but in 2010, it is still in use by a significant portion of the web population, and its time is now up.
+For its time, it was a decent browser, but today it is still in use by a significant portion of the web population, and its time is now up.

-As any web developer will tell you, working with IE 8 is one of the most difficult and frustrating things they have to deal with on a daily basis, taking up a disproportionate amount of their time.
-Beyond that, IE 8's support for modern web standards is very lacking, restricting what developers can create and holding the web back.
+As any web developer will tell you, working with outdated browsers is one of the most difficult and frustrating things they have to deal with on a daily basis, taking up a disproportionate amount of their time.
+Beyond that, IE 8's support for modern web standards is lacking, restricting what developers can create and holding the web back.

 Usage